jishan900/Comparison-of-multiple-distributions/README.md

 From the variables, the ‘log price’ variable is numerical (continuous) and the ‘host response time’ variable is categorical (ordinal).
 After executing the R program, it is discovered that the dataset is well organized and there are no missing values in the entire dataset.
 Overall, the data quality is considered to be good.

-From the year 2003 and 2023, countries are divided into the five regions and twenty-one subregions.
-While looking through the whole dataset, we find out that there are seven rows that have missing values.
-Six of them are from 2003, and the last one is from 2023.
-Missing values are positioned in rows number 118, 163, 190, 193, 197, 215, and 441.
-Only ‘country name’, ‘region’, ‘subregion’, and ‘year’ values exist in the first six rows, and the remaining variable values are missing.
-Furthermore, in row number 441, only ‘median age for both sexes’, ‘median age females’, and ‘median age males’ that three variables values are missing.
-Since there are only a few missing records in the whole dataset, they are not used for analysis.

 # Statistical Methods
 In this section, several statistical methods are represented.
 The information was analyzed with R, version 4.1.1, which was made by the R Development Core Team.
 In addition, R packages, including ggplot2, gridExtra, reshape2, and ggpubr are used for data analysis, calculations, and visualizations.